 On the other hand, who can deny the fact that shipboard safety is a matter of habit?
 All living creatures are “bundles of habit”, wrote Ameican psychologiest and philosopher William James in his 68-page treatise simply entitled Habit.

-The book was published in 1914 and is filled with scientific and psychological jargon.
-Yet, James clearly explains the principles of habit in terms that can be understood by ordinary mortals.
-Equally important, he offers some practical suggestions that are relevant to the education of young people in the 21st century.
+James’ paper was published in 1914 and contains some scientific and psychological jargon.
+However, he explains the principles of habit in terms that can be understood by ordinary folks.
+In addition, he offers some practical suggestions that are relevant to the education of young people today.

-• It’s best to start them young (‘For this we must make automatic and habitual, as early as possible, as many useful actions as we can, and guard against the growing into ways that are likely to be disadvantageous to us, as we should guard against the plague.’)
+“For this we must make automatic and habitual, as early as possible, as many useful actions as we can, and guard against the growing into ways that are likely to be disadvantageous to us, as we should guard against the plague.”